mararizasentis/BBR/README.md

-You should have a folder with the orthomosaics inside, the new and the old one (train/test)
+You should have a folder with the orthomosaics inside, the new and the old one (train/test).
+Mention also the folders to have: outputs, frame, GT...